promiemotz/realmpress/README.md

-# realmpress
-A kanka.io exporter, which can turn your RPG world's data into different file format and upload it to some repository for your palyers

 # RealmPress - Turn Your Kanka Campaign Into Beautiful Documents

 **RealmPress** is a tool that takes all your Kanka campaign data (characters, locations, events, etc.) and turns it into beautiful, professional documents that you can share with your players or print out.